Commerce Exam > Commerce Notes > Business Studies (BST) Class 12 > Chapter Notes - Directing

 What is Directing?

-Directing as a function of management, refers to the process of instructing, guiding, counselling, motivating and leadingpeople in the organization to achieve its objectives.
+Directing as a function of management, refers to the process of instructing, guiding, counselling, motivating and leading people in the organization to achieve its objectives.

-• It does not mean only instructions but also includes supervising the employees when they are performing the job, motivating them to perform more efficiently and leading them towards the achievement of organizational goals
+• It does not mean only instructions but also includes supervising the employees when they are performing the job, motivating them to perform more efficiently and leading them towards the achievement of organisational goals

 Characteristics of Directing